Advertising in the Breeze

 Our regular office hours are Monday to Friday, 8:30 a.m.
 To 5 p.m., but we have 24-7 voice mail, so call or write anytime.
 We are located at 6 Blackstone Valley Place, Suite 204, Lincoln, RI 02865.
 We’re in an office park off Route 116, between Route 146 and Lincoln High School.

-Valley Breeze Digital Media is led by Brad Poirier.
-He’s here to help small business owners navigate the world of ever-changing services in web sites and banner advertising.
-The Breeze has partnered with a forward-thinking site development company to offer you elegant web sites that you can control and change yourself, with ease!
+We are a full service marketing agency offering custom website design, SEO/SEM, Social Media Marketing, Creative Design and more.
+Of course, all of our web sites are “mobile optimized,” and move seamlessly to any smart phone.
+This department is led by Brad Poirier.
+He’s here to help local business owners navigate the world of ever-changing services online.
 Of course, Brad can not only help you with start-up and building, but every step of the way after that, if needed.

 OUR INDIVIDUAL PAPERS AND THE MARKETPLACE

 Our 5 papers are quite different from one another, each “hyper local” to the communities they serve.
 It’s easy to target your ads locally to tens of thousands of readers.
 At a glance, they are:

 CUMBERLAND-LINCOLN – Distribution: 17,500 papers, Thursday AM.
 Our flagship and first newspaper, serving two suburban communities.
 Our independent auditor, CVC, reports that our paper is received into about 88% of all homes, one of the highest pick-up rates in the U.S., according to CVC.